 - aligns the executive reward with the Group's commercial success and long-term sustainability; and

-As per its terms of reference, published on our website, the Committee's responsibilities are to:
+As per its terms of reference, the Committee's responsibilities are to:

 - assist the Board in developing and setting the Group's remuneration policy;